victoryosiobe/kingchop/README.md

 console.log(refinedText.value); //results below
 /*[
   'Kingchop is very fast.',
-  'It can render results in an average of less than 3 milli seconds.'
+  'It can return results in an average of less than 3 milli seconds.'
 ]*/

 console.log(refinedText.status); //true